Haein Kim’s animated comedy Peepin’ comes from a place of honesty

 Look out for the Ones to Watch eye in this article to find out more about Haein

 A technically competent animation is no mean feat, but a technically competent animation that’s also hilarious is a rare find.
 For the Sydney-based animator Haein Kim, the combination of skill and humour is seemingly effortless.
-In her latest short film Peepin’, Haein brings her personal experiences to life through an entertainingly expressive animation.
+In her latest short film Peepin’, made in equal collaboration with her creative partner Paul Rhodes, Haein brings her personal experiences to life through an entertainingly expressive animation.
 Beyond its laugh-out-loud comedy, Peepin’ also reflects the race-related issues that overshadowed the Korean-Australian’s childhood.
 While it was this impressive animated short which solidified Haein’s place in 2019’s Ones to Watch, we’ve long admired her other work which includes commissions for the likes of MTV, countless hand-drawn illustrations, and, she’s even a self-described “amateur ceramicist”.

 Set in the playground of a suburban Australian school, Peepin’s narrative mirrors Haein’s own upbringing in Sydney West.
 In conversation with It’s Nice That, Haein explains: “Sydney West is a poorer region of the city.
 I grew up amidst lots of white people that were pretty racist and growing up in that environment as an Asian was a struggle, but it really informed my work.”